awsdocs/aws-data-exchange-user-guide/doc_source/publishing-products.md

       The data dictionary \.csv file appears on the **Edit** dialog box\.
 **Note**
 Your data dictionary must conform to the AWS Data Exchange data dictionary template\.
-If you don’t have a saved data dictionary to upload, you can choose the links to download and modify the **blank data dictionary template** or the **example data dictionary**, and then upload it\.
+If you don’t have a saved data dictionary to upload, you can choose either the **blank data dictionary template** link or the **example data dictionary** link in the AWS Data Exchange console\.

    1. Choose **Data dictionary preview** to preview it\.